rshelekhov/reframed-app/README.md

 ## What's included
 - The idiomatic structure based on the resource-oriented design.
-- Healthcheck and the REST API with JSON responses.
+- The REST API with JSON responses.
 - The usage of [golang-migrate](https://github.com/golang-migrate/migrate) for the database migrations
 - The usage of [log/slog](https://pkg.go.dev/log/slog) as the centralized Syslog logger.
 - The usage of [go-chi](https://github.com/go-chi/chi) as the HTTP router.